FabricMC/fabric-docs/players/installing-fabric.md

 Close Minecraft and the Minecraft Launcher first before installing.
 :::

-::: details Information for MacOS users
+::: details Information for macOS users

 On macOS, you may need to right click the `.jar` file in your downloads directory and click `Open` to run it.